florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 - The updates produced by RProp are very interpretable.
 In our case, we make sure they are 3 at most, so that frecency scores only change slowly

 After RProp produces an update, we still apply several constraints to it.
 - Weights have to be nonnegative.
-This means visiting a site can not directly have a negative effect
+This means visiting a site cannot directly have a negative effect
 - The time buckets have to be sorted by the last day they take into account.
 In other words, the \\((i + 1\\))-th time bucket needs to contain older visits than the \\(i\\)-th time bucket.
 This is to ensure that the client-side frecency implementation continues to work

 These essentially act as safeguards to make sure that user experience does not degrade too much if the optimization process fails.